freongrr/penguin-resolver/README.md

 penguin-resolver
 ================

-An experiment in Scala to resolve a puzzle: http://www.smartgames.eu/en/smartgames/penguins-pool-party
+An experiment in Scala to solve a puzzle: http://www.smartgames.eu/en/smartgames/penguins-pool-party